-Muir targets world indoor 1000m record
+Muir targets world indoor 1,000m record

-Laura Muir targets world indoor 1000m record at World Indoor Tour Gold meet
+Laura Muir targets 1,000m record at World Indoor Tour Gold meet

 Last updated on .From the section Athletics